multipolygon/esphome-for-watchy/README.md

-# EPaper Smart-Watch Firmware
+# ESP32 EPaper Smart-Watch

+- Firmware for Watchy v3 and v2
-Based on ESP32, Watchy and ESPHome.
+- Based on the ESPHome Arduino framework.

 ## Main Features